At Command in Linux

 at may or may not be present on your Linux system.

-at is not installed, you can easily install it using the package manager of your distribution.
+If the command is not installed, you can easily install it using your distribution’s package manager.

 aton Ubuntu and Debian